bbros-dev/goose/book/src/logging-load-test-errors.md

 {"elapsed":2404,"error":"503 Service Unavailable: /user/4375","final_url":"http://apache/user/4375","method":"Get","name":"(Anon) user page","redirected":false,"response_time":5,"status_code":503,"url":"http://apache/user/4375","user":2}
 ```

-Logs include the entire [`GooseErrorMetric`] object as defined in `src/goose.rs`, which are created when requests result in an error.
+Logs include the entire [`SwanlingErrorMetric`] object as defined in `src/swanling.rs`, which are created when requests result in an error.

-By default Goose logs errors in JSON Lines format.
+By default Swanling logs errors in JSON Lines format.
 The `--errors-format` option can be used to log in `csv`, `json` or `raw` format.
-The `raw` format is Rust's debug output of the entire [`GooseErrorMetric`] object.
+The `raw` format is Rust's debug output of the entire [`SwanlingErrorMetric`] object.

 For example, `csv` output of similar errors as those logged above would like like:
 ```csv